luckytuvshee/dotfiles/README.md

 * ranger
   to copy config from /usr/share/doc/ranger/config run this command on terminal
   > $ ranger --copy-config=all
-  image preview with urxvt install this package
+* ranger - image preview with urxvt install this package
   * rxvt-unicode-pixbuf
 * xclip (for youtube-dl and urxvt)
 * dunst (Notification daemon)